Judge keeps ex-cop’s 20-year sentence for killing Black man

 COLUMBIA, S.C.
-(AP) - A judge upheld a 20-year prison sentence for a white former police officer in the killing of an unarmed Black man in South Carolina on Monday, saying the officer’s lawyer did not do a poor job.
+(AP) - A judge upheld a 20-year prison sentence on Monday for former police officer Michael Slager in the killing of Walter Scott, an unarmed Black man who ran from a traffic stop in South Carolina, rejecting Slager‘s claims his lawyer did a poor job.

-Michael Slager had appealed his sentence, saying his lawyer never told him about a plea offer from prosecutors that could have cut years off his eventual prison term for fatally shooting Walter Scott.
+Slager had appealed his sentence, saying his lawyer never told him about a plea offer from prosecutors that could have cut years off his eventual prison term for shooting Scott five times in the back.

 But federal Judge Richard Gergel wrote in his ruling Monday that he believed Slager‘s lawyer Andy Savage, who said in court papers as Savage pleaded guilty in 2017 that he told his client about every plea offer.
 Slager testified during a hearing last week he didn’t know about the initial deal from prosecutors.